-They provide an unparalleled glimpse into past traditions but when designs are not matched to the correct period or originals are ripped out when they could be saved, it can affect character and charm of the house as a whole.
+Sash windows provide an unparalleled glimpse into past traditions.
+Sadly, however, it is all too common to see designs that have not been matched to the correct period or originals that have been ripped out when they could be saved — and this can affect character and charm of the house as a whole.

-An inherent part of British architectural history, any styled property from the 17th to 19th centuries would be lacking without sash windows; if you’re renovating a Georgian, Regency or Victorian property or building a new home inspired by these periods, this item should be high on your shopping list.
+An inherent part of British architectural history, any styled property from the 17th to 19th centuries would be lacking without sash windows; if you’re renovating a Georgian, Regency or Victorian property, or building a new home inspired by these periods, sash windows should be top of your shopping list.

-A very popular variation includes the horizontally sliding sash, known as a Yorkshire sash or a ‘slider’ window.
+A very popular variation includes horizontally sliding sash windows, also known as Yorkshire sash windows or ‘slider’ windows.
 This design actually pre-dates the vertical sash and although they use the same sliding mechanism, one of the sashes is usually fixed in place.

-When replacing windows on an older property, or deciding on a design for a period-style home, you must be careful to get the time period right.
-There were several developments and style changes in sash windows over the years so don’t get caught out.
+When fitting replacement sash windows in an older property, or choosing new sash windows for a period-style self-build, it is crucial to get the time period right.
+There were several developments and style changes over the years.

-Sashes traditionally consist of a number of small panes, or ‘lights’.
+Sash windows traditionally consist of a number of small panes, or ‘lights’.
 These are held together by glazing bars – astragal bars – to create a larger glazed area.
-This is because glass advancements at the time didn’t allow for very large expanses of clear glazing.
+This is because glass technology at the time didn’t allow for very large expanses of clear glazing.

 The period of the house will dictate the number of panes in each sash separated by astragal bars: